cah-marc-netterfield/nri-windows-event-logs/README.md

 5. Open newrelic-win-eventlog-config.yml with your favorite editor.

-6. By default, the integration collects all Application and System event log entries.
+6. By default, the integration collects all Application and PrintService/Admin event log entries.
 Each log type has its own stanza.
-At minimum, you need to edit the file to add your New Relic license key.
 See the template file for complete docs.

 7. Run: `net stop newrelic-infra`